 On May 23, 1962, Graham Young was arrested.
 He confessed to the murder of his stepmom as well as the poisoning of his other family members.
-But due to her cremation, there was no evidence to substantiate Young’s confession and he wasn’t charged with the murder.
-Instead, he was placed in Broadmoor maximum security hospital.
+But due to the stepmother’s cremation, there was no evidence to substantiate Young’s confession and he wasn’t charged with the murder.
+Instead, he was placed in the Broadmoor maximum security hospital.

 Graham Young’s Release And ‘Second Chance’

-At age 14, Young became Broadmoor’s youngest inmate.
+At age 14, Young was Broadmoor’s youngest inmate.
 By June 1970, his doctors at the hospital deemed him “cured.”
 Shockingly, Young informed a psychiatric nurse upon his release that he was planning on killing one person for each year he had been in Broadmoor, according to an article in Criminal Behaviour and Mental Health.
-The comment was recorded in his file but didn’t affect the decision to let him free.
+The comment was recorded in his file but, stunningly, didn’t affect the decision to let him free.

 Once released, what else would Young do but work at a laboratory that manufactured infrared lenses for military equipment made from thallium?

 He went to work at John Hadland Laboratories, where his employers were aware of his psychiatric stay but didn’t know the reason behind it or his criminal history, for that matter.
 As such, when Young offered to make coffee and tea for his coworkers, they merely viewed it as a kind gesture.

 Soon, sickness swept through the lab.
 Young’s colleagues chalked it up to a bug going around, as without the knowledge of his disturbing history, they had no reason to suspect that their kind coworker who always offered them beverages was actually poisoning them.